-Load research samples are required by ERCOT as the basis for developing and evaluating Load Profiles for most Load Profile Types.
-Protocols Section 18.2.11, "Responsibilities of Sampling in Support of Load Profiling," broadly define the responsibilities of ERCOT and TDSPs regarding load research samples.
-This part of the Load Profiling Guides (LPG) also provides guidelines on communication and expectations between ERCOT and TDSPs in fulfilling those responsibilities.

-TDSPs have provided their load research data in the past and shall continue to provide available data in the future in the interests of keeping ERCOT's costs down.
-TDSPs may, at their own discretion, determine the overall level of load research effort they will provide.
-TDSP's load research is independent of ERCOT, except as specified in Protocols Section 18, "Load Profiling."
-ERCOT shall make use of TDSP and Non-Opt In Entity (NOIE) load research data to the extent such data are available and useful.
-ERCOT shall attempt to minimize the burden to TDSPs of providing data to ERCOT.

-TDSPs and NOIEs provided all load research data to ERCOT used in the initial development of Load Profiles.
-ERCOT shall periodically request current load research data from all TDSPs and NOIEs for Load Profile model evaluations.
-ERCOT plans to develop and arrange for implementation of its own load research samples.
+- (1) Load research samples are required by ERCOT as the basis for developing and evaluating Load Profiles for most Load Profile Types.
+Protocol Section 18.2.11, Responsibilities of Sampling in Support of Load Profiling, broadly define the responsibilities of ERCOT and Transmission and/or Distribution Service Providers (TDSPs) regarding Load research samples.
+This part of the Load Profiling Guide (LPG) also provides guidelines on communication and expectations between ERCOT and TDSPs in fulfilling those responsibilities. - (2) TDSPs have provided their Load research data in the past and shall continue to provide available data in the future in the interests of keeping ERCOT's costs down.
+TDSPs may, at their own discretion, determine the overall level of Load research effort they will provide.
+TDSP's Load research is independent of ERCOT, except as specified in Protocol Section 18, Load Profiling.
+ERCOT shall make use of TDSP and Non-Opt In Entity (NOIE) Load research data to the extent such data are available and useful.
+ERCOT shall attempt to minimize the burden to TDSPs of providing data to ERCOT. - (3) TDSPs and NOIEs provided all Load research data to ERCOT used in the initial development of Load Profiles.
+ERCOT shall periodically request current Load research data from all TDSPs and NOIEs for Load Profile Model evaluations.
+ERCOT plans to develop and arrange for implementation of its own Load research samples.

-15.1 TDSP Samples
+15.1 Transmission and/or Distribution Service Provider Samples